kedacore/keda-docs/content/docs/2.14/scalers/metrics-api.md

 ### Authentication Parameters

-Metrics Scaler API supported three types of authentication - API Key based authentication, basic authentication and TLS authentication.
+Metrics Scaler API supported four types of authentication - API Key based authentication, basic authentication, TLS authentication, and Bearer authentication.

 You can use `TriggerAuthentication` CRD to configure the authentication.
 Specify `authMode` and other trigger parameters along with secret credentials in `TriggerAuthentication` as mentioned below: